emay2022/surface-trafficking/README.md

 # surface-trafficking

-##### Python code for May and Gaudet (2024), Surface delivery quantification reveals distinct trafficking efficiencies among clustered protocadherin isoforms.
+##### Python code for May and Gaudet (2024), *Surface delivery quantification reveals distinct trafficking efficiencies among clustered protocadherin isoforms*.
 These data are also available on [Zenodo](10.5281/zenodo.13345292).

 ***